-Turn Tough Talk Into Constructive Dialogue
+Turn Tough Talk Into Helpful Dialogue

+Constructive conversation helps deliver a tough message.
 Although jobs today appear to be more secure than ever, with American layoffs and firings at a 20 year low, there’s always going to be the occasional difficult workplace conversation that needs to be had.

 A difficult conversation can involve delivering bad news.
 Or discussing a sensitive “political” subject.
 More often than not, it’s about addressing situations of inappropriate employee behavior or poor performance.

 In some instances, opinions are varied.
 Perceptions misaligned.

 No one likes to have these kinds of conversations.
 But behaving like an ostrich and sticking your head in the sand to avoid confrontation can have painful consequences.

 Unaddressed conflicts consume energy, destroy teamwork, and impact productivity, turnover and morale.
 A major study found that employees spend an average of 2.8 hours a week dealing with conflict, which amounts to roughly $359 billion in workforce costs.